Tala Ashe: Career

 Ashe has performed in numerous regional and Off-Broadway stage productions.
 Ashe's first screen credit is for her role as Nadia in the 2008 film Waiting in Beijing.
 She was credited as Tala Ashrafi, but is credited as Tala Ashe in all subsequent roles.
 She has made guest appearances on the series Law & Order, Law & Order: Criminal Intent, 30 Rock, and Covert Affairs.
 Ashe has also had recurring roles on Smash and American Odyssey.
 She was also a cast member on As the World Turns.

 In 2017, Ashe joined the main cast of Legends of Tomorrow as Zari Tomaz.
 She took the lead for a bottle episode titled "Here I Go Again" and drew praise from critics and fans alike for her performance.

-In 2022 Ashe was cast for the lead role of Elham on Off-Broadway debut play English at the Linda Gross Theatre.
+In 2022, Ashe was cast for the lead role of Elham on Off-Broadway debut play English at the Linda Gross Theatre.
 After playing the role in a number of theatres in the US, the play debuted on Broadway at the Roundabout Theatre Company's Todd Haimes Theatre in January 2025.
-He performance gave her a Tony Award nomination for Best Featured Actress in a Play and a Drama League Award for Distinguished Performance.
+Her performance gave her a Tony Award nomination for Best Featured Actress in a Play and a Drama League Award for Distinguished Performance.